itssimple/ftbchunkscompatibility/README.md

-# Mob Pacifier by NoLifeKing85
+# FTB Chunk Compatibility by NoLifeKing85

-This mod gives you the ability to survive the night, even with monster around you.

-Just hold some rotten flesh in your off-hand, and some mobs will not attack you at once.
+Project that aims to add compatibility with other mods for FTB Chunks